collapsed-stacks/atheism/questions/3123/if-is-religion-dangerous-how-is-it-dangerous.md

 - posted by: [jaskey13](https://stackexchange.com/users/-1/1107-jaskey13) on 2011-03-13
 - score: 0

-<p>No. Men are dangerous.
-A saying in the U.S. "Guns don't kill people, people do."</p>
+No. Men are dangerous.
+A saying in the U.S. "Guns don't kill people, people do."

-<p>Of the millions of people who bow their heads to Mecca each day, we can find a select few who would go out and blow up a shopping mall.
-Take away their religion and we still have the psychopaths- they'd just find another reason to validate their behavior.</p>
+Of the millions of people who bow their heads to Mecca each day, we can find a select few who would go out and blow up a shopping mall.
+Take away their religion and we still have the psychopaths- they'd just find another reason to validate their behavior.

-<p>We nearly blew ourselves up in the 60's because of political ideas.
+We nearly blew ourselves up in the 60's because of political ideas.
 Men use their ideas to justify immoral courses of action.
 And while some religions may preach these courses- not all do.
-Pinning religion as dangerous is denying that some men are inherently evil, rather it is the ideas that turn them so. </p>
+Pinning religion as dangerous is denying that some men are inherently evil, rather it is the ideas that turn them so.

-<p>People have a choice as to whether they peacefully observe their beliefs or they take them out into the world and use them to beget repression and violence.
+People have a choice as to whether they peacefully observe their beliefs or they take them out into the world and use them to beget repression and violence.
 But we can do that with any belief, not just religious ones.
-The fault lies with individuals and their choices, not a broad umbrella under which they hide.</p>
+The fault lies with individuals and their choices, not a broad umbrella under which they hide.

-<p>In response to Mr. Maher- any man who falls back to a single idea when making complex decisions that affect many people is unfit for office.
+In response to Mr. Maher- any man who falls back to a single idea when making complex decisions that affect many people is unfit for office.
 But such men come in many flavors, not just religious ones.
-The world will destroy itself because of baser human emotions we have not yet tamed- not because of higher cognitive thinking that theorizes about the nature of reality.</p>
+The world will destroy itself because of baser human emotions we have not yet tamed- not because of higher cognitive thinking that theorizes about the nature of reality.